Studying Architecture at Cambridge

 What can I do with a degree in Architecture?

 Upon successful completion of the course, many Cambridge Architecture graduates go on to qualify as a professional Architect and have successful careers in this industry.
-Others, however, chose to use their degrees to go into different sectors.
+More information about using the degree to become an Architect can be found on the University course page.
+Other architecture chose to use their degrees to go into different sectors.
 Key employment sectors are typically engineering and architectural consultancy, as well as construction, education, the arts, public service and manufacturing.

 For more information, please visit the University Careers Service website at: Using your degree: Architecture